What’s always working in the background, even when you don’t see it? Your heart! No wonder heart health is so important.

 Get Your Heart Pumping

-Do a balance of activities that build muscles and keep your heart rate up.
-It’s a good idea to fit in strengthening exercises (like lifting weights) at least twice a week.
+Like most things, balance is best.
+A combination of activities that build muscles and keep your heart rate up is a good idea, plus you’ll be less likely to get bored.
+Try to fit in strengthening exercises (like lifting weights) at least twice a week.
+If weights feel daunting or inaccessible, using your body weight is free and effective.

-Fitness shouldn’t be something you dread, so try new things to make activities more enjoyable.
-Hiking, gardening or even following along with how-to dance videos online can all help take the work out of workouts.
+Fitness shouldn’t be something you dread, otherwise you’ll never want to do it.
+If you fall into that camp, experiment with new things to make activities more enjoyable.
+Hiking, gardening, calling a loved one while on a walk, or following along with how-to dance videos online can all help take the work out of workouts.

 Get Regular Healthcare